yeminko/react-workspace/docs/react-the-complete-guide.md

 ## Video 81: Update Obj/Array State Immutably \*\*\*

 - If you want to update an object or an array in the state, use the spread operator to create new ones.
-- This make ensure that the state isn't mutated before React re-renders schedule.
+- This make ensured that the state isn't mutated before React re-renders schedule.

 ```javascript
 const [user, setUser] = useState({ name: "Max", age: 28 });